dinizoangelo11/Inter-VLAN-Routing-Project/README.md

 - Switch0 and Switch1 are Layer 2 Access Switches
 - SwitchL3 is a Layer 3 Switch
-- G0/1 Port on Switch 0 connects to G0/1 Port on SwitchL3
+- G0/1 Port on Switch0 connects to G0/1 Port on SwitchL3
-- G0/2 Port on Switch 1 connects to G0/2 Port on SwitchL3
+- G0/2 Port on Switch1 connects to G0/2 Port on SwitchL3